-Nirbhaya: Execution of convicts to be delayed as mercy plea pending with Prez, says Delhi govt
+Nirbhaya: Delhi govt recommends Centre to reject mercy plea of rape convict

-New Delhi, Jan 15: In a major setback that may delay the execution of the convicts of 2012's December 16 case, the Delhi government told the High Court that execution of Nirbhaya convicts is not possible on January 22 as the mercy plea is pending with the President.
+New Delhi, Jan 15: In a major setback that may delay the execution of the convicts of 2012's December 16 case, the Delhi government on Wednesday recommended rejecting the mercy plea filed by Mukesh Singh, one of the four death row convicts in the 2012 Nirbhaya gangrape and murder case, sources said.

+They said the recommendation on the mercy plea of 32-year-old Singh will now be sent to the Union Home Ministry.
+The recommendation comes a day after Singh filed the petition.

 Justices Manmohan and Sangita Dhingra Sehgal were told by the Delhi government and the Centre that the petition filed by convict Mukesh, challenging his death warrant, was premature.

-Advocate Rahul Mehra, Standing Counsel for Tihar Jail authorities said,'Execution of convicts(2012 Nirbhaya case) will surely not take place on January 22'.
-He further stated that fate of a death convict comes to finality only after his mercy plea is rejected by the President.
+Advocate Rahul Mehra, Standing Counsel for Tihar Jail authorities said, 'Execution of convicts(2012 Nirbhaya case) will surely not take place on January 22'.
+He further stated that the fate of a death convict comes to finality only after his mercy plea is rejected by the President.

 Will Nirbhaya's killers hang on January 22?
 The legal obstacles that remain